FabricMC/fabric/CONTRIBUTING.md

 - Simple code that is easy to debug and reason about is generally preferable to the shortest possible implementation.
 - Limited duplication can be better than indirection, unless the code is complex or used several times.
 - Indirections might make the code harder to read, and should be weighed against their benefits.
 Examples include:
-    - Lambda composition (forEach, streams).
+    - Lambda methods (forEach, streams).
-    - Method calls.
     - Method splitting.
     - Recursion.
     - Complex class hierarchies.
 - Functional operators (i.e. interfaces) should be designed for maximal readability, and only used when necessary.
     - Ask for concrete objects if applicable.
-    - Don't include superfluous methods, for example replace shouldApply+apply with a single apply that returns success.
+    - Don't include superfluous methods.
+For example, replace `shouldApply`+`apply` with a single `apply` that returns success.
     - Consider having the user implement a larger interface as a class.
     - Consider using a custom interface if it is beneficial for comprehension or documentation.
 - The overall complexity of a module shouldn't be ignored in favor of the simplicity of each individual piece.
 Similarly, the overall complexity of one small piece shouldn't be ignored in favor of the simplicity of the module as a whole.